seb1080/webOneBiteAtaTime/basics/JavaScript/typeScript/TypeScript.md

 Constructors can be marked as private or protected.

 Private Constructors: Can be called only within the class itself.
-Private constructors are often used in scenarios where you want to enforce a singleton pattern or restrict the creation of instances to a factory method within the class
+Private constructors are often used in scenarios where you want to enforce a singleton pattern or restrict the creation of instances to a factory method within the class.

 Protected Constructors: Protected constructors are useful when you want to create a base class that should not be instantiated directly but can be extended by subclasses.